HarperDB/documentation/docs/developers/operations-api/utilities.md

 ---

 ## Get Configuration
-Returns the HarperDB configuration parameters.
+Returns the Harper configuration parameters.

 _Operation is restricted to super_user roles only_